popsUlfr/podman-appimage/README.md

 ## Credits

-- [Arch Linux](https://archlinux.org/), for providing the build recipes for the packages and the wiki ressources
+- [Arch Linux](https://archlinux.org/): for providing the build recipes for the packages and the wiki resources
-- [CentOS Project](https://www.centos.org/), for providing the image used to build podman and it's depedencies from source
+- [CentOS Project](https://www.centos.org/): for providing the image used to build podman and it's depedencies from source
-- [podman](https://github.com/containers/podman), for being an awesome daemonless container tool
+- [podman](https://github.com/containers/podman): for being an awesome daemonless container tool
-- [AppImage](https://appimage.org/), for being a very neat portable packaging solution
+- [AppImage](https://appimage.org/): for being a very neat portable packaging solution